Cash 1 Blog

 Know Your Credit Score

 Check your credit report and score before you consider refinancing.
-If you are in a better position, you'll need to qualify for a lower rate than your current loan.
-Refinancing probably won't be worth it if your interest rate is not significantly lower.
+If you are in a better position, you must qualify for a lower rate than your current loan.
+Refinancing will only be worth it if your interest rate is significantly lower.

 Talk To Your Current Lender